Our top 5 key areas

 However, the information contained in the graph may be quite complex and may therefore require a longer description.
 It may show individual colour-coded line plots for each country, allowing the user to quickly identify overall trends and make comparisons.
-This is beyond the capabilities of ALT and in this case, you should use the HTML "Longdesc" attribute or a "D" link.
+This is beyond the capabilities of ALT and in this case, you should use the HTML "longdesc" attribute or a "D" link.

-Both techniques allow users to access a separate, detailed text description of the content.
-Longdesc, though part of the HTML specification, is not widely suported by browsers.
+Both techniques allow users to access a separate, detailed text description of the content. longdesc, though part of the HTML specification, is not widely supported by browsers.
 The alternative "D" link technique involves inserting, beside the image, a link which is presented as a capital "D".
 The target of this link should be a separate web page which displays the long description in text-only format.
 Once the user has read this, they can then return to the page with the image.

-See the WAI recommended techniques for Providing long descriptions with Longdesc and the "D" link.
+See the WAI recommended techniques for Providing long descriptions with longdesc and the "D" link.